-Moolah charged them both rent to live in the barracks at her compound, as well as training fees, which Mjoseth says amounted to $1,500.
+Moolah charged them rent to live in the barracks at her compound and training fees, which Mjoseth says amounted to $1,500.

 "She was taking at least half of what I was getting.
 The girls went into debt to her, and she controlled their lives," Mjoseth recalls.
 "I made sure I had a job so I could have a phone and a car.
 The others were kind of marooned.
 It was an environment ripe for abuse."

 She also claims, "Moolah did send girls out to this guy in Arizona and pimped them out.
 I actually spoke to him on the phone and asked him what he was looking for.
 He said, ‘If I’m spending all this money, you know what I want.’
 That was part of Moolah’s way of making money.
 She was just a bad person.
 Moolah didn’t have a good bone in her body."